The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

-The State Tourism Satellite Account (STSA) 2022–23 highlights the importance of tourism to each state and territory.
-STSA data tables are useful in understanding:
+The 2023–24 State Tourism Satellite Account presents the direct and indirect economic contribution of tourism for all states and territories, highlighting the importance of tourism to each state and territory.

 • the value of tourism goods and services consumed by visitors in a state or territory.